 The RSO Problem: Why Training Cadre Carry the Highest Blast Burden and What Leaders Can Do Now

-In training environments, blast exposure can be repetitive, predictable, and concentrated—often the opposite of operational settings.
+In many training environments, blast exposure is repetitive, predictable, and concentrated.
+That is often the opposite of combat, where exposure may be episodic and mission-dependent.

 Three factors push cadre exposure upward.

 A trainee may fire a limited number of rounds to standard.
-Cadre observe and supervise multiple relays, multiple teams, multiple days.
+Cadre may supervise multiple relays, multiple teams, multiple days, and multiple courses.

-2. Cadre are positioned for safety and coaching—not distance
+1.2 Cadre are positioned for safety and coaching — not maximum distance

 Reference: DoD BOP requirements memo